Text Item Classification Task

 - It can be solved by a Text Categorization System that implements a Text Categorization Algorithm.

-- It can be, based on the text category set cardinality.
+- It can range, based on the text category set cardinality, from being

 - a Terminological Term Classification Task.